-SCOTT HARRISON (Stage Manager) began his 12th season with SCR stage managing The Circle and has since worked on The Homecoming.
-He returns for his 11th A Christmas Carol, making this the seventh time he has been Stage Manager.
-He has stage managed an additional 30 shows on the Mainstage, as well as the world premiere of La Posada Mágica on the Second Stage.
-He has previously served as Assistant Stage Manager on more than 34 Mainstage productions.
-Mr. Harrison is a graduate of Pepperdine University, where he received his BA in Theatre Arts.
-He has also stage managed at Seattle's Intiman Theatre, San Francisco's Palace of Fine Arts, Shakespeare Festival/Los Angeles, La Mirada Theatre for the Performing Arts, Highways Performance Space and the St. Genesius Theatre.
-Mr. Harrison would like to
+SCOTT HARRISON (Stage Manager) spent this summer's hiatus in Laguna Beach working on the stage crew for the Pageant of the Masters and stage managed the world premiere of Jon Maran's Jumping for Joy at the Laguna Playhouse.
+As a resident Stage Manager, Mr. Harrison returned to SCR for his 13th season on the stage management staff and served as Assistant Stage Manager for Major Barbara.
+He has stage managed over 32 shows on the Mainstage, stage managed the world premiere of La Posada Mágica, and has previously served as Assistant Stage Manager on more than 35 additional Mainstage productions.
+He has also stage managed at Seattle's Intiman Theatre, San Francisco's Palace of Fine Arts.
+Shakespeare Festival/Los Angeles, La Mirada Theatre for the Performing Arts, Highways Performance Space as well as several other smaller theatres in the Los Angeles area and is a graduate of Pepperdine University.
+Mr. Harrison would like to take this opportunity to acknowledge and continuously support his friends and colleagues who are battling the fight of